shaik1002/biggitlabbomb/doc/ci/jobs/job_rules.md

 when jobs should be added to a pipeline.

 You can use the equality operators `==` and `!=` to compare a variable with a string.
 Both single quotes and double quotes are valid.
-The variable has to be on the left side of the comparison.
+The order doesn't matter, so the variable can be first, or the string can be first.
 For example:

 - `if: $VARIABLE == "some value"`
 - `if: $VARIABLE != "some value"`
+- `if: "some value" == $VARIABLE`

 You can compare the values of two variables.
 For example: